-The new woman-centred maternity ward model focuses on middle and upper-middle-class clients, whose shifted aspirations and expectations can help push the needle on higher quality and customer-centricity in maternity care.
-This is an important target group to engage with also as research on women’s experience of maternity care in low and middle-income countries has rarely focused on this paying client segment.
+The new patient-centred maternity ward model focuses on middle and upper-middle-class clients, whose shifted aspirations and expectations can help push the needle on higher quality and customer-centricity in maternity care.
+This is an important target group to engage with as research on women’s experience of maternity care in low and middle-income countries has rarely focused on this paying client segment.

 Phase 1: Conducting desk research and expert discussions on the maternal and newborn health market and trends in Ethiopia.
 The insights and findings from research activities help identify gaps in knowledge, develop the initial value proposition, and guide scenario-building that shapes the vision for the future maternity model.